-The Keyboard Performance (piano or organ) major provides preparation for graduate study, a ministry in church music or a career as a private studio instructor.
-It offers breadth and specialization in music combined with a solid liberal arts core.
-The program requires ensemble, band or orchestra participation and features junior and senior recitals.
-This program prescribes 63 hours in the major.
+The Keyboard Performance (piano or organ) major prepares the student for a career in studio teaching, a ministry in church music, for graduate study or a career in performance.
+It offers breadth and specialization in music performance with a solid liberal arts core.
+The program requires participation in a university ensemble and features junior and senior recitals.
+The program prescribes 63 credits in the major and supports the Division of Music purpose to equip students to use music for the glory of God.